 Second season crops can actually help protect and build your soil base throughout the year.
 Depending on where you live, your garden will be acclimated to different weather specifics, affecting what types of vegetables you can grow.

 It’s important to look into what are the best vegetables for your climate region.
-For residents in Memphis, lettuce may be a great vegetable to grow, but make sure you know what type.
+For Memphis residents, lettuce may be a great vegetable to grow, but make sure you know what type.
 French heirloom lettuce grows well here but keeps longer in regions with a more mild winter, whereas romaine will keep growing longer in a garden in the Midwest.

 Keeping in mind your location, here are some general guidelines for continuing to use your garden in the fall.